Interested in becoming a gestational surrogate in Florida?

 You may want to begin by exploring our website which explains how our complete surrogacy program works: the financial aspects, the medical considerations, and the basic requirements.
 Or, you may prefer to contact us directly to get your questions answered about Florida surrogacy.

-ARTparenting's founder, Meryl B. Rosenberg, Esq., has worked with hundreds of gestational surrogates since 1993.
-With our comprehensive surrogacy program, we'll handle every detail — from your very first contact with us through to the birth of the baby.
-A central feature of our program is the focus we place on the matches between the parents and the gestational surrogates.
+ARTparenting’s founder, Meryl B. Rosenberg, Esq., has worked with hundreds of gestational surrogates since 1993.
+With our comprehensive surrogacy program, we will handle every detail — from your very first contact with us through the birth of the baby.
+A hallmark of our program is the care we take in matching gestational surrogates with intended parents.

-Each gestational surrogate is a consulted in-depth about who she would prefer to help: intended parents who live locally or abroad, families that already have a child, gay men or heterosexual couples, among other preferences.
-Every match is a true partnership between the gestational carrier and the intended parents.
+For our surrogates in Florida, there is no waiting to be matched.
+Each gestational surrogate is a consulted in-depth about whom she would prefer to help: intended parents who live locally or abroad, families that already have a child, gay men or heterosexual couples, among other situations.
+Every match will be a mutual decision and a true partnership.

-A gestational surrogate mother* carries a child conceived through in-vitro fertilization (IVF) using the egg of the intended mother or an egg donor, plus the sperm from the intended father or sperm donor.
+A gestational surrogate carries a child conceived through in-vitro fertilization (IVF) using the egg of the intended mother or an egg donor, and the sperm from the intended father or sperm donor.
 The child will not be genetically related to the gestational surrogate.

 To qualify for becoming a gestational surrogate in Florida — you must be:

-Please read about the additional requirements for becoming a surrogate mother, and how the program works.
+Please read about the additional requirements for becoming a surrogate, and how the program works.

-We understand there are many factors in the decision to become a surrogate — one of them is financial.
-The exact amount of any payments (or ancillary expenses) will be based on multiple factors.
-For details, please review Fees and Expenses for Gestational Surrogates or contact us with any questions about compensation or reimbursements.
+We understand there are many things to consider in the decision to become a surrogate — and one of them is financial.
+The exact amount of any payments will be based on multiple personal factors.
+For details, please review Compensation for Gestational Surrogates or contact us with any questions about compensation or reimbursements.

-Becoming a surrogate mother, or seriously considering the possibility, means that you are a caring and generous person who loves having your own family.
-You know that children are one of the deepest joys in life.
+Becoming a surrogate, or seriously considering the possibility, means that you are a caring and generous woman who loves having your own family.
+You know that children are one of the greatest joys in life.
 A wish to help others experience the joy of parenthood is the inspiration behind ARTparenting’s work to help families grow.
-Read what others have said about our surrogacy program.
+Read what our surrogates have said about our surrogacy program.